 Many art supplies are small and portable so you can work from anywhere.
 I really like this travel set* from Winsor and Newton.
 Carry an art pouch filled with all the essentials and work in the work or your local coffee shop.

 Keep your space alive

 You’re going to feel more likely to work in a beautiful space filled with inspira9on than in somewhere dull and drab.
 While you’re repurposing your furniture or putti up that screen, why not re-decorate them yourself by adding a pop of colour or some collage.
 Decorate the walls with art prints, postcards, pages from magazines.
 Make it personal, a unique space to fuel your sense of creativity.
 I make sure that my space is always filled with big, leafy plants, beautiful ceramics, colourful art prints, and music.

 If you need inspiration, take a look at these beautiful studios for ideas.

-- Kelly Rae Roberts’s beautiful, vibrant Soul Shine Studio
+Kelly Rae Roberts’s beau9ful, vibrant Soul Shine Studio